ShadBalti/Simple-image-editor/CONTRIBUTING.md

 8. Push the new branch to your forked repository.
 9. Create a pull request to merge your changes into the main repository.

-## Code style guidelines

-The Simple Image Editor project follows the Google Java Style Guide: https://google.github.io/styleguide/javaguide.html.
-Please make sure that your code follows these guidelines when submitting a pull request.

-## Testing guidelines

-The Simple Image Editor project uses JUnit for unit testing.
-Please write unit tests for any new code that you add.

-## Documentation guidelines

-The Simple Image Editor project uses Sphinx to generate the documentation.
-Please make sure that your documentation is well-written and easy to understand.

-## Translation guidelines

-The Simple Image Editor project uses Crowdin to manage translations.
-If you would like to translate the app into a new language, please create a new project on Crowdin and follow the instructions on the Crowdin website.

 ## Questions?

 If you have any questions about contributing to the Simple Image Editor project, please feel free to ask.
 You can create a new issue on GitHub or send an email to the project maintainers.